-SESShield, a tool that is included with most SES software packages, offers simplified solutions (in comparison with the SESShield-2D and SESShield-3D packages) for determining optimized lightning shielding system heights for substations, providing shielding performance estimates for substations and transmission lines, as well as detailed risk assessments in accordance with IEC 62305-2.
+SESShield is a legacy tool that has been superseded by SESShield-2D, but is still included with most SES software packages.
+It offers simplified solutions (in comparison with the SESShield-2D and SESShield-3D packages) for determining optimized lightning shielding system heights for substations, providing shielding performance estimates for substations and transmission lines, as well as detailed risk assessments in accordance with IEC 62305-2.

 The substation and transmission line shielding analyses are based on the electrogeometric Rolling Sphere theories and methods described in the IEEE 998, IEEE 1243 and IEC 62305 standards.